Hypnotoad0010/Challenge-9-Readme-Generator/Develop/output/README.md

   ## Installation

-  use npm i, then use npm start
+  First npm install and then run npm start to begin

   ## Usage

-  In the terminal
+  open the app in the terminal

   ## Collaborators